Rei-SwitchBot/faq/en-us/Hub Series.md

 Please note:

-If the firmware update fails, please log in to the SwitchBot App → Profile → Help and Feedback → Feedback.

 The number of remotes that can be downloaded using the Offline Control function depends on the storage capacity of the infrared remote control.
 Air conditioner remotes require relatively more storage and can support up to approximately 5 units, while TV remotes can accommodate around 100 units for download.

 4. After the above settings, you can control the IR appliance from the SwitchBot App within Bluetooth range, even if the Hub 2 is offline.
-If you have any questions, please contact us via Feedback.

 ---